xrdocs/cloud-scale-networking/_tutorials/2018-09-04-bgp-evpn-configuration-on-ncs-5500-part-1.md

 Verify that the point-to-point interfaces between the spines and leafs and other devices in the network are up and the ISIS routing adjacency is formed between the devices as per the topology.
 In this setup, ISIS routing protocol is configured on all the devices except the hosts, the host will be connected layer-2 dual-homed to the Leafs.

-The “sh isis neighbor” and “show route isis” command can be used to verify that the adjacency is formed and the routes of all the Leafs and Spines are learnt via ISIS.
+The “show isis neighbor” and “show route isis” command can be used to verify that the adjacency is formed and the routes of all the Leafs and Spines are learnt via ISIS.

 # Task 2: Enable ISIS Segment Routing: